 Church, “To Know Christ and Make Him Known.”

 • There has been a Boy Scout troop sponsored by our Church almost continually since

 1944.
-At that time a family who were members of our Church gave land on Davie
+At that time Mr. John Lewis, a member of our church, gave land on Davie

 Avenue to be used by Scouts as well as for general Church activities.
 The building on